 And you thought we’d never ask.

 We know that sex, at its most basic function, perpetuates us—or at least, creatures that sort of look like us.
 Aside from peopling, we enjoy sex for other reasons, none more popular of course than the fact that it feels, really, really good.
-Whether alone, with a loved one, or with several people (you sly dog), a healthy sexual encounter makes us feel instantly better—even somewhat renewed and more confident.
+Whether alone, with a loved one, or with several people, a healthy sexual encounter makes us feel instantly better—even somewhat renewed and more confident.
 It’s a soul reset button.
-And the big question on a lot of minds: can it also save the human race?
+And the big question some are asking: can it also save the human race?

 There have been many credible scientific studies done on sex and its effects on the human brain and body.
 We know it can improve immune function, improve sleep, help keep weight off, boost mood, make us happier and nicer.
 It can even make us look younger, too.
 During the intensity of orgasm, we experience complete opulence, freedom from pain, and a temporary loss of awareness of our ego.
 These are important things, not just for our own personal health and relationships, but they also effect how we interact with the world around us.